awsdocs/amazon-glacier-developer-guide/doc_source/api-ListProvisionedCapacity.md

 # List Provisioned Capacity \(GET provisioned\-capacity\)<a name="api-ListProvisionedCapacity"></a>

-This operation lists the provisioned capacity for the specified AWS account\.
+This operation lists the provisioned capacity units for the specified AWS account\.
+For more information about provisioned capacity, see [Archive Retrieval Options](downloading-an-archive-two-steps.md#api-downloading-an-archive-two-steps-retrieval-options)\.

+A provisioned capacity unit lasts for one month starting at the date and time of purchase, which is the start date\.
+The unit expires on the expiration date, which is exactly one month after the start date to the nearest second\.

+If the start date is on the 31st day of a month, the expiration date is the last day of the next month\.
+For example, if the start date is August 31, the expiration date is September 30\.
+If the start date is January 31, the expiration date is February 28\.
+You can see this functionality in the [Example Response](#api-ListProvisionedCapacity-example1-response)\.

 ## Request Syntax<a name="api-ListProvisionedCapacity-RequestSyntax"></a>